developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 * **class**: class name of the service
 * **action**: allows one of the actions supported by a Service to be specified

-<b>Note: Package names may vary from one Android version to another</b>.
+<b>Note: Package names might vary from one Android version to another</b>.

 **Service Auto-Launch Rules**:
 * Services that support just a single action can be auto-launched using only the package name.